 Patient satisfaction at Diagnostic Endoscopy Center (DEC) is consistently 20 percent higher than Connecticut hospitals (when asking very similar questions)

-- Our center is
+- Our center is Medicare certified.

 All centers with Medicare certification are required to have a hospital admission transfer agreement with a nearby hospital.

-- Our center is
+- Our center is accredited by the

 Accreditation Association for Ambulatory Health Care, Inc. (AAAHC).

 To receive this accreditation, the center undergoes a rigorous on-site survey that includes a comprehensive assessment of the center’s compliance with AAAHC standards – which include standards for anesthesia care services and surgical and related services.

 - A patient who is considered high-risk is always referred to a hospital.